 - The schemas of objects such as tables are created in the self-managed Oracle database.

-- The available storage space of the self-managed Oracle database is larger than the total size of the data in the PolarDB for PostgreSQL cluster.
+- The storage space of the self-managed Oracle database is larger than the total size of the data in the PolarDB for PostgreSQL cluster.

 - In this scenario, DTS supports only full data migration and incremental data migration.
 DTS does not support schema migration.